Vilémovice (Blansko District)

 Vilémovice is a municipality and village in Blansko District in the South Moravian Region of the Czech Republic.
 It has about 300 inhabitants.
+The municipality is known for the Macocha Gorge.

 Geography

 Vilémovice is located about 7 km east of Blansko and 19 km north of Brno.
 It lies in the Drahany Highlands.
 The highest point is at 543 m above sea level.
 Vilémovice lies in the Moravian Karst Protected Landscape Area.
-The Macocha Gorge, the deepest sinkhole of its kind in Central Europe, is located in the municipal territory.
+Macocha Gorge, the deepest sinkhole of its kind in Central Europe, is located in the municipal territory.

 History

 The first written mention of Vilémovice is from 1267.
+The village was divided into two parts, one belonging to the Holštejn estate and one belonging to the Blansko estate.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

+Sights

+There are no protected cultural monuments in the municipality.
+The main landmark of Vilémovice is the Chapel of Saint Peter of Alcántara.
+It was built in 1725.